 Solomon’s seal and hosta shoots are delicious late winter-early spring vegetables that can be grown in wooded landscapes and shade gardens.
 Enjoy these delectable shoots with a honey mustard pecan butter sauce for an unforgettable dining experience!

-Years back at an early spring gathering of other rare food loving compatriots, our friends Eliza and Nathaniel showed up with Solomon’s seal (Polygonatum) shoots.
-The Tyrant and I had never had them before and we curiously took a taste of the raw shoots.
+Many years back at an early spring gathering of other rare food loving compatriots, our friends Eliza and Nathaniel showed up with Solomon’s seal (Polygonatum) shoots.
+The Tyrant and I had never eaten them before and we curiously took a taste of the raw shoots.

 Raw Solomon’s seal shoots taste almost exactly like raw asparagus, only better — sweeter and more vibrant.
 We were instantly hooked.